blockscout/blockscout-rs/smart-contract-verifier/README.md

 - `MICROSERVICE_SC_VERIFIER_TYPE=sc_verifier`

 ## Envs
-Here we describe only service specific variables.
-Variables common for all services can be found [here](../docs/common-envs.md).
+Here, we describe variables specific to this service.
+Variables common to all services can be found [here](../docs/common-envs.md).

 [anchor]: <> (anchors.envs.start)